saurabhchalke/MetaMeet/README.md

    npm run dev
    ```

-**Note:** This currently only works on Ubuntu 20.04.
-If you are using a different OS, you will need to install the dependencies manually.
+**Note:** Refer to the `faunadb-cloud` branch if you would like to deploy it to FaunaDB Cloud instead of running it locally.
+The fauna db clients in the `faunadb-cloud` branch are configured to use the FaunaDB Cloud instance.